kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/self-directed-learning-sdl.md

     - What would happen if I don’t find out what I need to or didn’t develop my skills adequately?
     - How will this knowledge change things for me or others?
 - **HOW DO I INTEND TO USE THIS KNOWLEDGE?**
     - For personal development?
 For problem-solving?
-For general interest?For use in other learning challenges?
+For general interest?
+For use in other learning challenges?
 To respond to specific questions?
 - **WHAT ARE MY CAPABILITIES AND LIMITATIONS?**
     - Capabilities - What do I know or what can I do now that will help me?
     - Limitations - What can’t I do?
 And can I learn how to do it? (considering timeframe, budget, etc.)